openshwprojects/OpenBK7231T_App/FLASHING.md

 # OTA for W800/W801

   Create a HTTP server (maybe with Node-Red), then use the update mechanism by HTTP link.
 Give link to w800_ota.img file from the build.
 The second OTA mechanism (on javascript panel, by drag and drop) is not ready yet for W800/W801.
 Wait for device to restart, do not repower it manually.

+# Troubles programming by UART?

+I had some reports from users saying that they are unable to flash BK7231T with CP2102 but CH340 works.
+So, maybe try different USB to UART dongle.
+Some of them might not be reliable enough for flashing.
+  Also make sure to use a reliable 3.3V power supply.